3. Paul's part in making all one in Christ, 3:1-21

 iJna + subj. "-" - that [you may have power, be strong enough, be able].
 Introducing a dependent statement / epexegetic, expressing / specifying the content of the restated prayer point.
 Many commentators suggest it is a second prayer point, but it is better viewed as a restatement / clarification of the first iJna, "I pray that .....", v16.
 The need for "[divine] power" indicates the difficulty of achieving what follows.

-sun + dat. "with [all the saints]" - Expressing association.
+sun + dat. "with" - together with [all the saints].
+Expressing association.
 "Saints" probably means "Jewish believers."

 This love is "the love of Christ," Christ's love, a love full of grace.
 Such love can be observed in Christ's sacrifice for us, Gal.2:20, a love of "surpassing worth", Phil.3:8.